solana-foundation/solana-improvement-documents/proposals/0016-simd-application-fees.md

 changes have to be done in web3.js client library to get application fees when we request the account.
 Additional instructions should be added to the known programs like Token Program, to enable this feature on the TokenAccounts.
-The DApp developer have to also take into account application fees on the programs they are dependent on.
+The dapp developer have to also take into account application fees on the programs they are dependent on.

 The cluster is currently vulnerable to a different kind of attack where an